NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JB does 18 damage, from 13
 - JA
     - Can transition faster
-    - Has forward or backwards momentum with 6 or 4
 - JA(A)
     - Air momentum changed
     - Can transition faster
-    - Has forward or backwards momentum with 6 or 4
-- JAA(A) has forward or backwards momentum with 6 or 4
 - 5Y
     - Puts the opponent in a proper “stagger” state instead of leaving the opponent backturned
     - Hit with stagger after this instead launches the opponent